LGBT Activists View Obama as Staunch Champion of Their Cause

 "This was an attack on the LGBT community," Obama said.
 "Americans were targeted because we're a country that has learned to welcome everyone, no matter who you are or who you love."

-Eight days later, Obama designated the first national monument honoring LGBT rights — the site of the Stonewall Inn in New York City where a 1969 community uprising in response to a police raid helped energize LGBT activism nationwide.
+Eight days later, Obama designated the first national monument honoring LGBT rights: the site of the Stonewall Inn in New York City.
+A community uprising there in 1969, in response to a police raid, had helped energize LGBT activism nationwide.

-And in November, Obama gave a warm embrace to Ellen DeGeneres — who boldly came out as a lesbian in 1997 — while awarding her the Presidential Medal of Freedom.
-"Her courage and candor helped change the hearts and minds of millions of Americans," said the White House citation.
+In November, Obama gave a warm embrace to comedian Ellen DeGeneres while awarding her the Presidential Medal of Freedom.
+She had come out as a lesbian in 1997, and the White House citation said, "Her courage and candor helped change the hearts and minds of millions of Americans," said the White House citation.

 While supporters of LGBT-rights are extolling Obama's record, some religious conservatives say the president went too far in some cases, infringing on the religious liberties of Americans whose faiths disapprove of same-sex marriage.